pbstark/Repro-s159-f19/syllabus18.md

     - Cargo-cult science and statistics

 + Papers/Datasets for the term
-    - chose papers where there seemed to be a chance to get the data
+    - papers where there seemed to be a chance to get the data
-    - chose topics with social impact: food, health,
+    - topics with social impact: food, health,
-    - chose some paper I think are bogus
+    - some paper I think are bogus
-    - chose some papers whose conclusions I like---to avoid confirmation bias
+    - some papers whose conclusions I like--scrutiny to avoid confirmation bias

 + Software engineering
     - revision/version control